 If you get hurt in a hit-and-run accident in North Carolina, you should:

 - Stay put and call the police – You don’t want to risk facing hit-and-run charges of your own.
 Find a safe place to stop at the scene and contact the police.

 - Document the accident – Take photos of the accident scene, damage to your vehicle, and visible injuries.
-Write down everything you remember about the accident while it’s still fresh in your mind, including what the other driver and their vehicle looked like.
+Write down everything you remember about the accident while it’s still fresh, including what the other driver and their vehicle looked like.

 - Seek medical attention – If you didn’t already receive emergency medical care, go to the doctor as soon as possible to have a medical professional diagnose, treat, and document your injuries.

 - Document your recovery – Start a pain journal to record the details of your recovery, such as your daily pain levels and physical limitations.

 - Gather essential documents – Make copies of your medical bills, medical records, and documents that show proof of your financial losses, such as pay stubs or bank statements.

 - Contact your insurance provider – Insurance policies usually require you to notify your insurance provider within a specific timeframe to claim compensation from your policy.